-All Related Party Transactions entered during the year were in Ordinary Course of the Business and at Arm's Length basis.
-No Material Related Party Transactions, i.e. transactions exceeding 10% of the annual consolidated turnover as per the last audited financial statement, were entered during the year by your Company.
+All Related Party Transactions entered during the year independence of Director, and also remuneration for I were in Ordinary Course of the Business and at Arm's Length basis.
+No Material Related Party Transactions, i.e. independence of Director, and also remuneration for I managerial personnel and other employees, forms part the Corporate Governance Report of this Annual Report.

+transactions exceeding 10% of the annual consolidated turnover as per the last audited financial statement, were entered during the year by your Company.
 Accordingly, the disclosure of Related Party Transactions as required under Section 134(3)(h) of the Companies Act, 2013, in Form AOC-2 is not applicable.